brysonbien/Branch/README.md

 Branch enables users to make plans with real people, in real life, with common interests, therefore fostering these close relationships that will ultimately keep them happy throughout their lives.

 ## Artificial Intelligence
-Branch employs Generative AI to enhance user experience and improve connections by intelligently ranking and suggesting profiles based on shared interests using machine learning models to make connections.
+Branch employs Generative AI to enhance user experience and improve connections by intelligently ranking and suggesting profiles and events based on shared interests using machine learning models to make connections.
 - **Better Connections**: By matching users based on shared interests, the platform encourages more meaningful connections.
-- **Improved Discoverability**: Users can find like-minded people more easily, fostering stronger communities within the app.
+- **Improved Discoverability**: Users can find events with a personalized interest-pairing algorithm, fostering stronger communities within the app.

 ## Features
 - **Event Planning**: Share upcoming events with those around you and branch out.
 - **Who's In Town**: Know which mutuals are in your area, see how long they’ll be around, and arrange meetups.